deeplearning4j/deeplearning4j/architecture.md

 This tool is similar to L2 regularization, which also ensures that weights don't get too big.

-It's important to note that parameter averaging in a multilayer net occurs layer by layer, RBM by RBM.
-Each level's weights and biases are added up and averaged.
-Likewise for the logistic regressions that form each output layer.
+It's important to note that the parameters of each layer in a multilayer network, including the output layer, are added up and averaged.